spacelift-io/user-documentation/docs/concepts/policy/git-push-policy.md

     "project_root": "optional string - project root as set on the Stack, if any", "repository": "string",
     "state": "string",
-    "terraform_version": "string or null"
+    "terraform_version": "string or null",
+    "tracked_commit": {
+      "author": "string",
+      "branch": "string",
+      "created_at": "number (timestamp in nanoseconds)",
+      "hash": "string",
+      "message": "string"
     },
-  "in_progress": [{
-    "based_on_local_workspace": "boolean - whether the run stems from a local preview", "branch": "string - the branch this run is based on", "created_at": "number - creation Unix timestamp in nanoseconds", "triggered_by": "string or null - user or trigger policy who triggered the run, if applicable", "type": "string - run type: proposed, tracked, task, etc.", "state": "string - run state: queued, unconfirmed, etc.", "updated_at": "number - last update Unix timestamp in nanoseconds", "user_provided_metadata": ["string - blobs of metadata provided using spacectl or the API when interacting with this run"]
-  }]
+    "worker_pool": {
+      "public": "boolean - indicates whether the worker pool is public or not" }
+  }
 }
 ```